Help

 go.ncsu.edu/google.qr

-You can use a QR code the same way you use your tranditional Go Link URL; the QR Code will always point to the target URL specified for the Go Link.
+You can use a QR code the same way you use your traditional Go Link URL; the QR Code will always point to the target URL specified for the Go Link.
 You are free to use the QR code on printed materials, in emails, and other media formats.

 "Modifiers" are pieces of text that you can add to the end of your Go Link identified after a colon.